Careers at Pollinator Partnership

 Candidates should possess the following minimum qualifications:

-• Ability to build trust and communicate clearly and effectively with farmers, landowners, and partners in a respectful, equitable, and inclusive fashion.
+• Ability to build trust and communicate clearly and effectively with farmers, landowners, and partners.

-• Ability to work independently with little supervision and with diverse clientele.
+• Ability to work independently and remotely with little supervision and with diverse clientele.
 Must be a motivated self-starter with strong interpersonal skills.

 • Knowledge of the ecology of bees, butterflies, other pollinators, and natural enemies of crop pests.

-• Knowledge of wildlife ecology, grassland, wetland, and early succession habitat management including the ability to utilize various habitat management tools in the development of management plans.
+• Knowledge of wildlife ecology, grassland, wetland, and early successional habitat management including the ability to utilize various habitat management tools in the development of management plans.

-• Plant identification skills, with specific familiarity with forbs, shrubs, and trees most beneficial to pollinators.
+• Plant identification skills, with specific familiarity with forbs, shrubs, and trees that are beneficial to pollinators.

 • Knowledge of conservation and wildlife habitat programs provided by federal, state, & local entities.
 In addition, knowledge of how these programs are implemented in an urban agricultural landscape is desired.

-• Understanding of regional urban farming systems and crops, including pesticides and pesticide use, and experience with common agricultural practices of the Midwest.
+• At least a basic understanding of regional urban farming systems and crops, including pesticides and pesticide use, and experience with common agricultural practices of the Midwest.

 • Knowledge of IPM practices, Conservation Biological Control, and other strategies for reducing negative impacts of pest management on pollinators and other beneficial insects.